Lyall/FFXVIFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

 - Some movie cutscenes may appear stretched for some users.
-Try enabling the "Alternate" option if `FFXVIFix.ini` if this occurs for you. ([#82](https://github.com/Lyall/FFXVIFix/issues/82))
+Try enabling the "Alternate" option in `FFXVIFix.ini` if this occurs for you. ([#82](https://github.com/Lyall/FFXVIFix/issues/82))

 ## Screenshots
 | ![ezgif-4-40bff8440e](https://github.com/user-attachments/assets/74416ddf-43fe-4607-b608-c2e499cbe78b) |